kmrollins/MSDS6306-CaseStudy1/CaseStudy1.md

 # Conclusion

 Considering the given information and the market trends thus analyzed so far, the conclusion is the CEO can take a decision on launching a new product in collaboration with the craft beer breweries.
-The new product should have optimum ABV and BTU to satisfy the current consumer trends in beer drinking as they prefer like Light lagers and craft products.
+The new product should have optimum ABV and IBU to satisfy the current consumer trends in beer drinking as they prefer like light lagers and craft products.